 Organics make up 25% - 35% of what we throw away.
 Those materials can be seperated for composting and recycled into compost instead of being thrown away.
 Compost is a soil amendment that benefits all soil types and greatly improves moisture retention in sandy soil.
 It is used in landscaping and road construction projects.

 BPI and Cedar Grove Composting Logos

 Always look for ways to reduce, reuse and recycle.
 Reduce your food waste by purchasing only what you need or by freezing items.
 Expiration dates serve as freshness guidelines; rely on your senses to determine if an item should be thrown away.
 Use plates, cups, silverware and cloth napkins rather than disposable items.
-Recycle items by donating canned and dry goods that won’t be used or by backyard composting of food scraps.
+Donate canned and dry goods you don't plan to use.

 Watch for organics collection containers at events; most containers have signage to identify types of items accepted.
 Large venues like the Minnesota Twins and St. Paul Saints stadiums also offer organics collection.